 Since then, the business has become the leader of comfort and prescription footwear.
 Sophisticated design, which was coupled with comfort for the diabetic foot (see Article "Best walking shoes for diabetics"), has provided a shoe which helps foot health and creates a classic image of the well dressed.

 The Douglas shoe, featuring leather, is available in Black and Chestnut.
 It has stretchable Lyra upper with a contact closure.
 It is designed for most foot problems and may qualify for Medicare reimbursement.
-It is a available for $139.00 at Amazon.

 Women’s New Balance 928V2

 This is the new model of the popular 928.
 However, the V2 only has a rating of 49%.

 A goodly number of reviews complain that it is not like the previous models and causes discomfort when worn.

 Of imported leather with a rubber sole, it comes in black only.
 It has roll bar technology which holds the foot in place and an insert of dual density.

 So you want a comfortable shoe that can absorb the discomfort of a working day and yet create a great look of style?